What is GDPR?

 “The personal information you provide on this form will only be used to [add what you’ll use the information for].
 It will not be used for any other purpose or shared with any third party.
 You can request for your personal data to be removed from our records at any time and it will be deleted / destroyed.
 Your data will not be kept for any longer than is needed.”

 The above is a summary the key GDPR points that community groups should be aware of.
-Please ensure that you also read more detailed information about GDPR / data protection which can be found at the ICO website at this link https://ico.org.uk/for-organisations/in-your-sector/charity/charities-faqs/
+It is recommended that you visit the ICO website for more guidance on the topic of GDPR https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/.